stephenkostas/liferay-docs/userGuide/en/chapters/04-liferay-collaboration-suite.markdown

 ## Sharing

-The web was once thought of as a number of islands of applications in a vast universe of “cyberspace.”
+The web was once thought of as a number of islands of applications in a vast universe of "cyberspace."
 Many web sites tried to make their island the biggest.
 Some succeeded and some failed.
 More recently, the concept of the web as an application itself has taken hold, and so widgets have become very popular nowadays.
-This concept is part of the “Web 2.0” concept and is very much enabled by widgets.
+This concept is part of the "Web 2.0" concept and is very much enabled by widgets.
 So what is a widget?
 A widget is a small piece of code which provides a piece of functionality, can be included on any web site, but does not necessarily have to be hosted by that web site.
-If you have ever embedded a YouTube video on your own web site so that users could watch a video without actually having to visit [http://youtube.com](http://youtube.com/), then you have already used a widget.
+If you have ever embedded a YouTube video on your own web site so that users could watch a video without actually having to visit [youtube.com](http://youtube.com), then you have already used a widget.

 Liferay supports serving its portlets as widgets.
 You can embed a particular instance of a portlet running on your site into another site, such as Facebook.
 This opens up a whole new avenue of exposure to your web site that you would not otherwise have had.
 In fact, this is how all those Facebook games work.